 Some of our Services, such as WebMD Symptom Checker, are interactive and may request that you submit health-related information, along with other information such as your age and gender.
 You are not required to register with WebMD to use WebMD Symptom Checker and if you are registered with WebMD, we do not associate information that you submit to the Symptom Checker with registration information that you have previously provided.

 WebMD Health Manager

 Email a Friend

-If you use our Email a Friend service to tell a friend about a feature on the WebMD Web Sites or a newsletter, we will ask you for your name, your email address and your friend's email address.
+If you use our Email a Friend service to tell a friend about a feature on a WebMD Site or a newsletter, we will ask you for your name, your email address and your friend's email address.
 We will automatically send your friend a one-time email inviting him or her to visit the site using your name and email address as the "from" email address.
 WebMD does not use your friend's email information for any other purpose.
 We will only use the information you provide to send the requested email to your friend.